git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 :::

-4. Check monitoring namespace for successful kube prometheus stack deployment and its components
+4. Check the monitoring namespace for the successful deployment of the "kube prometheus stack" and its components
 ::code[kubectl get pods -n kube-system]{language=bash showLineNumbers=false showCopyAction=true}

-5. Check Prometheus deployment
+5. Verify the Prometheus deployment

 ::code[kubectl get pods -l "app.kubernetes.io/name=prometheus" -n kube-system]{language=bash showLineNumbers=false showCopyAction=true}

-6. Check Node Exporter DaemonSet
+6. Verify the Node Exporter DaemonSet

 ::code[kubectl get pods -l "app.kubernetes.io/name=prometheus-node-exporter" -n kube-system]{language=bash showLineNumbers=false showCopyAction=true}

-7. Check Kube State Metrics deployment
+7. Verify the Kube State Metrics deployment

 ::code[kubectl get pods -l "app.kubernetes.io/name=kube-state-metrics" -n kube-system]{language=bash showLineNumbers=false showCopyAction=true}

-### Conclusion
+### Summary

-In this section, we have:

-✅ Verified our existing monitoring stack components:
+In this section, you have deployed and verified the core components for the observability stack (Prometheus + Grafana) designed to monitor LLM inference workloads on Amazon EKS.

-    Kube Prometheus Stack
+✅ Kube Prometheus Stack
-    Grafana
+✅ Grafana
-    Alert Manager
+✅ Alert Manager
-    Node Exporter
+✅ Node Exporter
-    Kube State Metrics
+✅ Kube State Metrics

 #### Next Steps

-In the next sections, you will Learn how to monitor LLM inference workloads using configure Grafana dashboards for vLLM and Neuron monitoring

-You can now proceed to the next module to learn about setting up custom dashboards for monitoring your Inference workloads.
+Now that we have deployed the observability stack on the EKS cluster, in the next module you will deploy a Grafana dashboard that will provide metrics associated with the vLLM inference workloads, and also  Neuron cores (AWS Inferentia compute).